Tennis SA Service Awards

 - A Tennis SA Service Award certificate and trophy

-- A complimentary invitation for them and their family/close friends to attend the Service Award Ceremony Function, staged in August.
+- A complimentary invitation for them and their family/close friends to attend the Service Award Ceremony Function

 - A complimentary invitation for them and one guest to attend the Volunteer Recognition Cocktail Function, staged prior to the World Tennis Challenge (entry and reserve seat included) Wednesday evening session.